Frequently Asked Questions

 No. Respecting your identity doesn’t mean it must be the focus.
 You’ll be asked about your identity, history, and family on intake forms and during early appointments, but your identity doesn’t have to be processed in therapy unless you want it to be.

 *If other people will have access to your email, your appointment reminders, etc., and you do NOT want them to know your affirmed name, then let us or let your therapist know.
-We can keep only your legal name on your file and if you desire, your therapist can still address you by your affirmed name during your appointments.
+We can keep only your legal name on your file, and if you desire, your therapist can still address you by your affirmed name during your appointments.

 Yes.
 Many of our clinicians have experience with religious trauma, including the type of trauma that may intersect with LGBTQIA+ identity.
 We understand that holding both an identity connected to a religion or spiritual practice and other identities, such as LGBTQIA+, can be challenging.
 We also know that some clients may have disengaged from a religion that harmed them.
 Other clients may be active in their religion and deeply value it.
-Whatever is going on for you, we are not here to support you, help you process.
+Whatever is going on for you, we are here to support you and help you process.
 It is up to you to decide what is best for you, and we will do so without judgment.

 More than okay.
 You come in to work on what you actually want to work on, knowing your identity is held without question.
 No one is going to hold that identity against you, judge you, or think of you differently.
 This is one space where you do not have to worry about judgment or discrimination.

 100%.
 You do not have to hold an LGBTQIA+ identity to come to therapy with us.
-You are welcome here and we honored you want to schedule with us.
+You are welcome here and we are honored you want to schedule with us.

-Still have a question?
+Still have questions?